frame-lang/frame_transpiler/docs/source/advanced_frame/system_start.rst

-An important implementation detail is that the start state is different from all other states as it is the only one that is not first entered via a state change or transition.
+An important implementation detail is that the start state is different from all other states as it is the only one that is not first entered by a transition.
 This is important as transitions are the means by which all other states are initialized.
 The state initialization steps during a transition are: